postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/environments-run-button.md

 > Only the dynamic (HTML) Run in Postman button exposes the Run in Postman API.

-The JavaScript Run in Postman API uses the `_pm()` method to create or modify environments in your websites client-side code through exisitng Run in Postman buttons.
+The JavaScript Run in Postman API uses the `_pm()` method to create or modify environments in your website's client-side code through existing dynamic Run in Postman buttons.
 For example, You could use the API to pass login credentials to Postman:

 ```javascript
 _pm('env.create', 'Spotify', {